21 Surprising Facts About Chickens

 - And they tell each other about what they see.
 Chickens communicate with more than 24 vocalisations, each with a distinct meaning, including warning their friends about different types of predators or letting their mothers know whether they’re comfortable.

 - Chickens have pain receptors, enabling them to feel pain and distress.
-Just imagine their agony, then, when they endure mutilations such as having the ends of their sensitive beaks cut off with a red-hot blade – with no painkillers.
+Just imagine their agony, then, when they endure mutilations such as having the ends of their sensitive beaks cut off with an infra-red laser – with no painkillers.

 - Hens defend their young from predators.
 Next time someone calls you “chicken” as an insult, you know what to tell them!